 Share this site with a friend by clicking on the envelope.
 Thanks for visiting!

-You Can Make A Difference.
+You Can Make A Difference!

-The administration will keep a file on each case study inclusive of the student, mentor, meeting dates, and mentor/student reports.
+School administrators and Give 30 coordinators will participate in an in-service prior to the beginning of their participation in the program provided by the Madison County Regional Office of Education (ROE 41).
+School districts will identify at-risk youth who may best benefit from such a mentoring experience.
+The school district will request mentors from ROE 41 on an as needed basis.
+The school administration will keep a file on each case study inclusive of the student, mentor, meeting dates, and mentor/student reports.
 Likewise, the administration will have the right to determine whether or not the Give 30 mentor is working to improve the performance of the student.
 The school will reserve the right to discontinue the mentoring experience for any student at any time with just cause.
 Annually, a review of the Give 30 Mentor Program will occur with participating school districts.

 All Give 30 mentors are expected to give thirty minutes a week to mentor an identified at-risk youth.
 The mentors are to present themselves in a positive way to the student.
 The key is to encourage students to live a good, respectful life.
 The mentor needs to be a role model figure for the student.
 Mentors are expected to engage in dialogue with the youth to discuss school performance, issues at school, issues at home, and issues in the community.
 Mentors may assist with homework, offer to read an article about an event, or share some career experience.
 Mentors are expected to keep the relationship professional and at no time exchange e-mail or any social media contact information that could lead to suspicious or inappropriate out-of-school activity.